healeycodes/project-mood/README.md

 If I continue working on this, these are the things that will need to be addressed:

 - Caching:
-  - Scan repository histories infrequently.
+  - Repositories should be scanned infrequently rather than per request.
-  - Store the most recently requested SVGs in memory.
+  - We can store the most recently requested SVGs in memory.
   - Basically, don't generate the SVG for every request (which is used for the prototype).
 - Blended colors depending on average time rather than fixed colors.